 Sourced from techpatio

-- Banner ads– the most common ads format you might have often come across, banner ads pictorial and often found at the top or bottom of a mobile app.
-Such ads goal is to remain in the users’ sight at all times so as to increase the chances of clicks on the ad.
-Some banner ads, however, might get blocked by adblockers if your users have invested in one, thereby throttling your advertising efforts.
+- Banner ads– the most common ad format you might have often come across.
+Banner ads are pictorial and often found at the top or bottom of a mobile app.
+Such ads’ goal is to constantly remain in the users’ sight to increase the chances of clicks on the ad.
+Some banner ads, however, might get blocked by adblockers, thereby throttling your advertising efforts.